-The Community-Based Supervision Unit (CBSU) case assignment is based on the school districts where youth on probation attend school.
-The CBSU is designed to give officers increased access to youth during the school day which provides a better opportunity to supervise and support them in the community.
+The Community-Based Supervision Unit (CBSU) case assignment is based on the youth's geographical location.
+The CBSU is designed to give officers increased access to youth during the school day, which provides a better opportunity to supervise and support them in the community.

 Juvenile Field officers supervise both community and "office" cases, which allows youth to be moved between the two caseload types based upon their assessed needs.
-This approach increases supervision efficiency, education and advocacy, and promotes healthy relationships between youth and officers.
-Through a fluid case planning process that often includes Child and Family Team (CFT) or Multi-disciplinary Team (MDT) meetings, officer's work with youth, families and community-based providers to ensure service needs are met.
+This approach increases supervision efficiency, education, and advocacy, and promotes healthy relationships between youth and officers.
+Through a fluid case planning process that often includes Child and Family Team (CFT) or Multi-disciplinary Team (MDT) meetings, officer's work with youth, families, and community-based providers to ensure service needs are met.